 There are two general approaches to heat exchange tube wall thermal stress reduction.
-At the bottom of the steam generator where the tubes contain liquid water external sleeves around the tubes are used to reduce the heat flux per unit area and hence the maximum temperature drop across the tube wall.
+At the bottom of the steam generator where the heat exchange tubes are surrounded by liquid water external sleeves around the tubes are used to reduce the heat flux per unit area and hence the maximum temperature drop across the tube wall.

-Higher up the tubes there is a layer of steam adjacent to the inside surface of the heat exchange tube which reduces the heat flux per unit area through the tube wall.
-Hence in this region the tube wall temperature is close to the downward flowing liquid sodium temperature.
+Higher up the tubes but still below the water level there is a layer of steam adjacent to the outside surface of the heat exchange tube which reduces the heat flux per unit area through the tube wall.
+Hence in this region the tube wall temperature is close to the downward flowing molten salt temperature.
 The heat flux through the tube wall is limited by the rate of heat transfer from the tube wall to steam, which is much less than the rate of heat transfer from the tube wall to liquid water.

-Below the top of a central water column heat transferred from the tube wall to the steam is almost immediately absorbed by latent heat of evaporation of water in the central water column that is transitioning from water to steam.
-Thus below the top of a central water column the fluid temperature is nearly constant at about 320 degrees C at a pressure of 11.25 MPa, corresponding to saturated steam.
-The head pressure is maintained by the steam pressure regulating valve connected to the upper manifold.
+Below the top of the interior water level heat transferred from the tube outside wall to the steam is almost immediately absorbed by latent heat of evaporation of water that is transitioning from water to steam.
+Thus below the top of the water level the fluid temperature is nearly constant at about 310 degrees C at a pressure of 10 MPa, corresponding to saturated steam.
+The head pressure is maintained by the steam pressure regulating valve.

-Above the top of the central water column the steam becomes drier and rises to a top temperature in the range 400 degrees C to 440 degrees C depending on the system thermal load.
+Above the top of the liquid water the steam becomes drier and rises to a top temperature in the range 400 degrees C to 440 degrees C depending on the system thermal load.